 Once you’ve been verified as eligible for international adoption by the USCIS adoption authorities, your FL international adoption professional will send your adoption dossier and completed forms to the country’s adoption authorities.
 The country’s adoption department will then also review your adoption dossier and confirm your adoption eligibility against their own set of national adoption laws and requirements.

 Because this requires multiple departments reviewing and sending your information internationally, it can take several weeks or months to process.

 Step 5: File for Your Child’s Adoption Eligibility

 Your child will also need to be confirmed as eligible for adoption by both the sending and receiving country.
 You’ll essentially need to repeat the process you completed to verify your own adoption eligibility.
 This time, the goal is to verify your child’s eligibility for adoption and then immigration.
 Here’s how that’s done:

-You’ll likely need to stay in your child’s home country for one to four weeks during the adoption and visa application process.
+Once you receive approval for your child’s adoption, you will travel to their home country to meet them.
+You’ll likely need to stay there for one to four weeks during the adoption and visa application process.

 Once you’ve obtained the visa and returned to Florida, there are still a few more legal details to square away before the international adoption process is complete, even if the adoption was finalized in your child’s home country.

 Step 7: Legally Complete Your Adoption with a Re-Adoption or Finalization